awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

         - `kubernetes.io/role/internal-elb`.
 Add this tag only to private subnets.
         - `kubernetes.io/role/elb`.
 Add this tag only to public subnets.
 1. The Load balancer controller uses [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)(IRSA) to access AWS services.
 An OIDC provider must exist for your cluster to use IRSA.
 Create an OIDC provider and associate it with your EKS cluster by running the following command if your cluster doesn’t already have one:
+    > Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_load_balancer_controller = false` then skip this step.
     ```bash
     eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} --region ${CLUSTER_REGION} --approve
     ```
 1. Create an IAM role with [the necessary permissions](https://github.com/awslabs/kubeflow-manifests/blob/main/awsconfigs/infra_configs/iam_alb_ingress_policy.json) for the Load Balancer controller to use via a service account to access AWS services.
+    > Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_load_balancer_controller = false` then skip this step.
     ```bash
     export LBC_POLICY_NAME=alb_ingress_controller_${CLUSTER_REGION}_${CLUSTER_NAME}
     export LBC_POLICY_ARN=$(aws iam create-policy --policy-name $LBC_POLICY_NAME --policy-document file://awsconfigs/infra_configs/iam_alb_ingress_policy.json --output text --query 'Policy.Arn')